nidhi458/nidhi458/README.md

 👋 Hi, I'm Nidhi D B!

 I'm a student exploring the world of programming and technology.
-My current focus is on learning:
+My current focus is on:

-- Data Structures and Algorithms in Java (DSA): To understand problem-solving techniques.
+Data Structures and Algorithms (DSA) in Java – improving problem-solving skills.
-- Data Science: Trying to explore the concepts
+Web Development & Full Stack – building projects with HTML, CSS, JavaScript, Node.js, Express, MongoDB.
+Cloud & APIs – deploying applications and integrating third-party APIs securely.

 🌟 My journey so far:

-- I'm solving beginner problems on [platforms like LeetCode/GeeksforGeeks].
+Solving problems on platforms like LeetCode and GeeksforGeeks.
-- Experimenting with small projects to improve my skills.
+Building practical projects like a News Aggregator and Travel Planning Web App.
+Experimenting with cloud deployment using Netlify and Render.

 🎯 Goals:

-- Build a strong foundation in DSA.
+Strengthen my foundation in DSA and core CS concepts.
+Build more full-stack projects and explore cloud technologies.

-📚 Learning one step at a time, and excited to grow!
-Feel free to check out my repositories to follow my progress.
+📚 Learning one step at a time.
+Check out my repositories to follow my progress!